Sponsor and status

 Last Updated: Feb 13, 2018

 115th Congress (2017–2019)

-This bill was introduced on February 13, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 13, 2018, in a previous session of Congress, but it did not receive a vote.

 Feb 13, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5001 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.